bkentropy/the-peg-game/README.md

 # peg-game

 This is a repl based version of the game you play at Cracker Barrels around the states.
-You have a start board, you then select the space you are at and where you want to move.
+You have a start board, then select the peg you want to move and where you want that peg to go.

 ## Usage

-Need more details here.
+run `lein repl`
+then call `(prompt-rows)`

 ## Examples